DrSLDR/mgmag-proj/README.md

 # Gravitas

-A Project in to complete the Games and Agents course.
+A project to complete the Games and Agents course.
 This project will try to emulate gravwell, the board game.
 It'll also try to create a good AI for that (the agents part).